 Is it permissible to answer “none” if the defendant is stateless, the refugee without a Nation home?

 What of the defendant who answers one nationality, but is believed to be of another (the first limb of the s3 offence?)
 How is the “true” nationality to be proven?

-Is there a defence if the defendant genuinely believes they have acquired British nationality, answers accordingly, but finds out status still undetermined, or is it a strict liability offence?
+Is there a defence if the defendant genuinely believes they have acquired British nationality and answers accordingly but in fact has a status still undetermined, or is it a strict liability offence?